sigsum/sigsum/proposals/2026-01-22-tags-releases-non-releases.md

 versions, e.g., via gopherwatch.org.
 Mixing of pseudo versions based on commit hashes with explicit -dev tags will likely not result in a sane ordering of versions.

-# Considerations for bug fix releases

-We will likely have to tweak these tagging scheme if/when we need to do bugfix releases.
-E.g., assume we have this series of events:

-1. Release version v1.1.0.

-2. Add new features, release v1.1.1-dev.0.

-3. A bug is discovered, and a bugfix-branch is created starting from 1.1.0.
-A bugfix is backported, and released as v1.1.1.

-4. Now I v1.1.0 is considered later than v1.1.1-dev.0, even though it lacks features added in that dev version.

-Maybe this is a reason to bump the minor (middle) number rather than the patchlevel when making a -dev-tag?
-I.e., vX.(Y+1).0-dev.W?
-That would mirror our previous practice: e.g., when new features are added after a v0.13.1 release, our non-release tags start from v0.14.0, to reserve the v.13.x tag space for potential bugfix releases.